bulwark-crypto/Bulwark-KB/docs/Information/Discord-Commands.md

 `!explorer`
 \-  Links to the Official Bulwark Block Explorer.

-`!bitcointalk`
+`!bct`
-\- Links to the Official Bulwark ANN on BCT.
+\- Links to the Official Bulwark ANN on Bitcointalk.

 `!gab`
 \- Links to the Official Bulwark Profile on Gab.